JYP-1317/JYP-1317.github.io/index.md

 ## About Me

-Hello!👋 My name is Junyoung Park, and I am a [Post.Doc. researcher] in the Department of Electronic Engineering at Pusan National University.
+Hello!👋 My name is Junyoung Park, and I am a *Post.Doc. researcher* in the Department of Electronic Engineering at *Pusan National University*.
-I am working with [Prof.Ilkyu EOM] at [ISPL (Image Signal Processing Lab)], and I have a M.S and Ph.D. in [image processing] and [Artificial Intelligence] at Pusan National University.
+I am working with *Prof.Ilkyu EOM* at *ISPL (Image Signal Processing Lab)*, and I have a M.S and Ph.D. in **image processing** and **Artificial Intelligence** at Pusan National University.

 My research interests are **image processing**, **computer vision**, **machine/deep learning**, and **artificial intelligence**.